GeoffreyFClark/SymphonySage/README.md

-# SymphonySage: Discord bot that plays music from Youtube/Spotify
+# Discord bot that plays music from Youtube/Spotify
 ## :warning: Project discontinued in accordance with Terms of Service. :warning:

 Commands: